Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureCacheForRedis/ioredis.md

 #### Authenticate with AAD ioredis Hello World
 This sample is intended to assist in authenticating with AAD via ioredis client library.
 It focuses on displaying the logic required to fetch an AAD Access token and to use it as password when setting up the ioredis instance.

-Familiarity with the Ioredis and Azure Identity client libraries is assumed.
-If you're new to the Azure Identity library for Javascript, see the docs for [Azure Identity](https://docs.microsoft.com/javascript/api/overview/azure/identity-readme?view=azure-node-latest) and [ioredis](https://github.com/luin/ioredis) rather than this guide.
+Familiarity with the [ioredis](https://github.com/luin/ioredis) and [Azure Identity for JavaScript](https://docs.microsoft.com/javascript/api/overview/azure/identity-readme?view=azure-node-latest) client libraries is assumed.

 ##### Migration Guidance
 When migrating your existing your application code, you need to replace the password input with Azure Active Directory Token.